-- VV.
-"Package" means any container or receptacle used for holding cannabis or cannabis products. - WW.
-"Packaging" or "packages" means an activity involved with placing cannabis or cannabis products in a package. - XX.
-"Park" means public land which has been designated for park or recreational activities by the City of Carson or the County of Los Angeles. - YY.
-"Permittee" means a person issued a Commercial Cannabis Operation Permit by the City of Carson. - ZZ.
-"Person" means any individual, firm, co-partnership, joint venture, association, corporation, limited liability company, estate, trust, business trust, receiver, syndicate, or any other group or combination acting as a unit. - AAA.
-"Person with an identification card" has the same definition as provided for in Health and Safety Code section 11362.7(c), and as may be amended, defined as "an individual who is a qualified patient who has applied for and received a valid identification card pursuant to this article." - BBB.
-"Physician's recommendation" means a determination from a physician that a patient's medical cannabis use is deemed appropriate and is recommended by the physician on the basis of the physician has determined that the patient's health would benefit from the use of cannabis in the treatment of cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other illness for which cannabis provides relief, in strict accordance with the Compassionate Use Act of 1996 (Proposition 215), and as understood by Section 11362.5 of the Health and Safety Code. - CCC.
-"Public Safety Manager" means the City of Carson Public Safety Manager and includes his/her designee(s). - DDD.
-"Religious institution" means any church, synagogue, mosque, temple, or building which is used primarily for religious worship and related religious activities. - EEE.
-"Police Captain" means the Los Angeles County Sheriff's Department Captain in command of the Carson Station of the Los Angeles County Sheriff's Department, and includes his/her designee(s). - FFF.
-"Police Department" means the Los Angeles County Sheriff's Department which is under contract with the City of Carson for police services, as provided for through the Carson Station of the Los Angeles County Sheriff's Department. - GGG.
+- RR.
+"Operations Officer(s)" shall refer to the Director, the Fire Captain, the Police Captain, the Finance Director, the City Manager, the City Prosecutor and the Public Safety Manager, individually or collectively. - SS.
+"Outdoor" in the context of commercial cultivation refers to cultivation using exclusively natural lighting and no artificial lighting. - TT.
+"Owner" means the owner of a commercial cannabis operation. - UU.
+"Package" means any container or receptacle used for holding cannabis or cannabis products. - VV.
+"Packaging" or "packages" means an activity involved with placing cannabis or cannabis products in a package. - WW.
+"Park" means public land which has been designated for park or recreational activities by the City of Carson or the County of Los Angeles. - XX.
+"Permittee" means a person issued a Commercial Cannabis Operation Permit by the City of Carson. - YY.
+"Person" means any individual, firm, co-partnership, joint venture, association, corporation, limited liability company, estate, trust, business trust, receiver, syndicate, or any other group or combination acting as a unit. - ZZ.
+"Person with an identification card" has the same definition as provided for in Health and Safety Code section 11362.7(c), and as may be amended, defined as "an individual who is a qualified patient who has applied for and received a valid identification card pursuant to this article." - AAA.
+"Physician's recommendation" means a determination from a physician that a patient's medical cannabis use is deemed appropriate and is recommended by the physician on the basis of the physician has determined that the patient's health would benefit from the use of cannabis in the treatment of cancer, anorexia, AIDS, chronic pain, spasticity, glaucoma, arthritis, migraine, or any other illness for which cannabis provides relief, in strict accordance with the Compassionate Use Act of 1996 (Proposition 215), and as understood by Section 11362.5 of the Health and Safety Code. - BBB.
+"Police Captain" means the Los Angeles County Sheriff's Department Captain in command of the Carson Station of the Los Angeles County Sheriff's Department, and includes his/her designee(s). - CCC.
+"Police Department" means the Los Angeles County Sheriff's Department which is under contract with the City of Carson for police services, as provided for through the Carson Station of the Los Angeles County Sheriff's Department. - DDD.
 "Premises" means a single parcel of property.
-Where contiguous parcels are under common ownership or control, such contiguous parcels shall be counted as a single "premises." - HHH.
-"Primary caregiver" has the same definition as provided for in Section 11362.7(d) of the Health and Safety Code, and as may be amended, including being "the individual, designated by a qualified patient or by a person with an identification card, who has consistently assumed responsibility for the housing, health, or safety of that patient or person" A "primary caregiver" shall also meet the requirements of Health and Safety Code section 11362.7(e), and as may be amended, which provide that a "primary caregiver shall be at least 18 years of age, unless the primary caregiver is the parent of a minor child who is a qualified patient or a person with an identification card or the primary caregiver is a person otherwise entitled to make medical decisions under state law pursuant to Sections 6922, 7002, 7050, or 7120 of the Family Code."
+Where contiguous parcels are under common ownership or control, such contiguous parcels shall be counted as a single "premises." - EEE.
+"Primary caregiver" has the same definition as provided for in Section 11362.7(d)

+of the Health and Safety Code, and as may be amended, including being "the individual, designated by a qualified patient or by a person with an identification card, who has consistently assumed responsibility for the housing, health, or safety of that patient or person" A "primary caregiver" shall also meet the requirements of Health and Safety Code section 11362.7(e), and as may be amended, which provide that a "primary caregiver shall be at least 18 years of age, unless the primary caregiver is the parent of a minor child who is a qualified patient or a person with an identification card or the primary caregiver is a person otherwise entitled to make medical decisions under state law pursuant to Sections 6922, 7002, 7050, or 7120 of the Family Code."